zmap/zgrab/README.md

 ## Building

-You will need to have a valid `$GOPATH` set up, and this repository should exist in `$GOPATH/src/zgrab`.
-For more information about `$GOPATH`, see https://golang.org/doc/code.html.
-Unfortunately, since zgrab is still actively under development, you will also need to clone the ztools repository to `$GOPATH/src/ztools`.
+You will need to have a valid `$GOPATH` set up, for more information about `$GOPATH`, see https://golang.org/doc/code.html.

 The ztools repository is located at https://github.com/zmap/ztools.

-Once you have a working `$GOPATH` with ztools installed,
+Once you have a working `$GOPATH`

+`go get github.com/zmap/zgrab`

+once it has installed zgrab and ztools under `$GOPATH/src/github.com/zmap/zgrab` and `$GOPATH/src/github.com/zmap/ztools`

 ```
+$ cd $GOPATH/src/github.com/zmap/zgrab
 $ go build
 ```